huijing/huijing.github.io/_posts/2019-04-07-using-css-to-make-a-print-banner.md

 ## End result

 To our surprise, and we at [SingaporeCSS](https://singaporecss.github.io) are known for having very little expectations in general, the end result was pretty decent.
-Considering we hadn't planned on even having these banners in the first place, and went for the most budget option we could find.
+Considering we hadn't planned on even having these banners in the first place, and went for the most budget option we could find, this is an A-plus result!

 <figure>
   <figcaption>Chris's son AKA mini Chris included for scale</figcaption>